Aliases for ATAD2 Gene

 GeneCards Summary for ATAD2 Gene

 ATAD2 (ATPase Family, AAA Domain Containing 2) is a Protein Coding gene.
-Among its related pathways are Gastric cancer network 2.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
 GO annotations related to this gene include chromatin binding and histone binding.
 An important paralog of this gene is ATAD2B.

 UniProtKB/Swiss-Prot for ATAD2 Gene